corda/corda/docs/source/running-the-demos.rst

 SIMM and Portfolio Demo
 -----------------------

-.. note:: Read more about this demo at :doc:`initialmarginagreement`.
+.. note:: Read more about this demo at :doc:`initial-margin-agreement`.

 To run the demo run: